Surface bundles over surfaces with arbitrarily many fiberings: Introduction

 Let $M^3$ be a $3$-manifold fibering over $S^1$ with fiber $\Sigma_g\ (g \ge 2)$.
 If $b_1(M) \ge 2$, Thurston\footnote{While the theory of the Thurston norm gives the most complete picture of the ways in which a $3$-manifold fibers over $S^1$, earlier examples of this phenomenon were found by J. Tollefson \cite{tollefson} and D. Neumann \cite{neumann}.} showed that there are in fact infinitely many ways to express $M$ as a surface bundle over $S^1$, with finitely many fibers of each genus $h \ge 2$ \cite{thurstonnorm}.
 In contrast, F.E.A.
 Johnson showed that every surface bundle over a surface $\Sigma_g \to E^4 \to \Sigma_h$ with $g,h \ge 2$ has at most finitely many fiberings (see \cite{FEA2}, \cite{hillman}, \cite{rivinfiber} or Proposition \ref{proposition:bound} for various accounts).
 It is possible to deduce from Johnson's work that there is a universal upper bound on the number of fiberings that any surface bundle over a surface $E^4$ can have, as a function of the Euler characteristic $\chi(E)$.
 Specifically, Proposition \ref{proposition:bound} shows that if $E^4$ satisfies $\chi(E) = 4d$, then $E$ has at most $\sigma_0(d) (d+1)^{2d+6}$ fiberings as a surface bundle over a surface, where $\sigma_0(d)$ denotes the number of positive divisors of $d$.

-The simplest example of a surface bundle over a surface with multiple fiberings\footnote{In this paper, we consider two fiberings $p: E \to \Sigma_g$ and $q: E \to \Sigma_h$ to be equivalent if they are ``$\pi_1$-fiberwise diffeomorphic'', which is strictly stronger than fiberwise diffeomorphism.
+The simplest example of a surface bundle over a surface with multiple fiberings \footnote{The most straightforward notion of ``distinction'' for fiberings is that of fiberwise diffeomorphism.
+In this paper, we will also have occasion to consider a strictly stronger notion known as ``$\pi_1$-fiberwise diffeomorphism''.
 See Section \ref{section:construction} for the precise definition of $\pi_1$-fiberwise diffeomorphism, and see Proposition \ref{proposition:fiberings}, as well as Remark \ref{remark:pi1}, for a discussion of why we adopt this convention.} is that of a product $\Sigma_g \times \Sigma_h$, which has the two projections onto the factors $\Sigma_g$ and $\Sigma_h$.
 Prior to the results of this paper, there was essentially one general method for constructing nontrivial examples of surface bundles over surfaces with multiple fiberings, and they all yielded bundles with only two known fiberings (although it is in theory possible that these examples could admit three or more, cf Question \ref{question:known}).
 Such examples were first constructed by Atiyah and Kodaira (see \cite{atiyah}, \cite{kodaira}, as well as the account in \cite{moritabook}), and proceeded by taking a fiberwise branched covering of particular ``diagonally embedded'' submanifolds of products of surfaces.

 It is worth remarking that if one is willing to relax the requirement that both the base and fiber surface have negative Euler characteristic, then it is possible to construct examples of $4$-manifolds $E$ admitting infinitely many fibrations over the torus $T^2$.
 If $M^3$ is a $3$-manifold admitting infinitely many fibrations over $S^1$, then $E = M^3 \times S^1$ has the required properties.
 However, Johnson's result indicates that when $g,h \ge 2$, the situation is necessarily much more rigid and correspondingly richer.
 The mechanism by which $E = M^3 \times S^1$ admits infinitely many fiberings is completely understood via the theory of the Thurston norm.
 In contrast, in the case $g,h \ge 2$, entirely new phenomena will necessarily occur.